zcash/halo2/book/src/design/keys.md

   being specified to be infallible.
 This removes significant complexity from the use cases for diversified addresses.

+- The fact that Pallas is a prime-order curve simplifies the protocol and removes the need for cofactor multiplication in key agreement.
+Unlike Sapling, we define public (including ephemeral) and private keys used for note encryption to exclude the zero point and the zero scalar.
+Without this change, the implementation of the Orchard Action circuit would need special cases for the zero point, since Pallas is a short Weierstrass rather than an Edwards curve.
+This also has the advantage of ensuring that the key agreement has "contributory behaviour" — that is, if *either* party contributes a random scalar, then the shared secret will be random to an observer who does not know that scalar and cannot break Diffie–Hellman.

 Other than the above, Orchard retains the same design rationale for its keys and addresses as Sapling.
 For example, diversifiers remain at 11 bytes, so that a raw Orchard address is the same length as a raw Sapling address.